bhanu0221/NewsHive-Project/README.md

 A responsive and dynamic real-time news website built using **HTML**, **CSS**, and **JavaScript**, featuring multiple news categories including Crypto, Tech, Sports, Crime, and more — all powered by public APIs.

 ## 🚀 Live Demo
+If you want to visit my site I Prefer to view on desktop.  because it is not interactive or responsive for mobile phones 😒 so I suggest you to view in PC or laptops.

 👉 [Visit the Website](https://bhanu0221.github.io/NewsHive-Project/)

 ---